 The Food and Agriculture Organization (FAO) classifies The Gambia as a Least Developed, Low Income Food Deficit Country, with 31.7% of the population living in extreme poverty.
 The agriculture sector provides employment for about three-quarters of the labor force and smallholder farmers supply about 90% of the domestically produced food.
 However, the sector produces low and unpredictable yields, is highly susceptibility to droughts and erratic climate patterns, and is essentially rain-fed, with only 3% of the arable land estimated to be under irrigation.

-The Food and Agriculture Sector Development Project (FASDEP) aims to reduce rural household poverty, food insecurity, and malnutrition through increased agricultural production/productivity and commercialization.
-The project will support agricultural infrastructure such as tidal irrigation, water retention facilities (dikes and spillways), and rural roads, as well as activities to diversify and commercialize agriculture in aquaculture, small ruminants, poultry and horticulture.
-It will increase nutritional levels, food security, and incomes of vulnerable populations in the Central River Region-North, Central River Region-South, Lower River and West Coast Regions through improved technical and organizational capacities of targeted stakeholders, community-based nutritional training programs to strengthen knowledge, skills, and approaches, and support to the school feeding program implemented by WFP.
-It also focuses on reducing risk and vulnerability to disasters on a sustainable basis (such as drought and floods) by improving community resilience and household coping strategies.
+The Food and Agriculture Sector Development Project (FASDEP) reduces rural house-hold poverty, food insecurity, and malnutrition through increased agricultural production/productivity and commercialization.
+The project is expected to benefit 240,000 poor people of which about 60 percent will be women.
+The project supports agricultural infra-structure such as tidal irrigation, water retention facilities (dykes and spillways), and rural roads as well as activities to diversify and commercialize agriculture in aquaculture, small ruminants, poultry, and horticulture.
+It will increase the nutrition levels, food security, and incomes of vulnerable populations in Central River Region-North, Central River Region-South, Lower River Region, and West Coast Region through improved technical and organizational capacities of targeted stakeholders, community-based nutrition training programs to strengthen knowledge, skills, and approaches, and support to the school feeding program implemented by World Food Program.
+It also reduces risk and vulnerability to disasters such as drought and floods on a sustainable basis by improving community resilience and household coping strategies.

 Supervising entityAfDB FAO